ANALYSIS-A big obstacle: Where can CanSino test its vaccine abroad?

 Chilean Science Minister Andres Couve told Reuters that its committee has had meetings to discuss various vaccine candidates, including CanSino's, for "analysis".

-A CanSino representative said the company has not made any announcement on the location of its Phase 3 trial and declined to comment on progress in looking for an overseas location.
+A CanSino representative said the company had not made any announcement on the location of its Phase III trial and declined to comment on progress in looking for an overseas location.

 "The ideal solution would be to make the Phase III trial large and multinational, so involving as many people as they can so that any impact of different previous exposure is sufficiently diluted," said Paul Griffin, a professor at the University of Queensland.